-1-Sentence-Summary: A People’s History Of The United States will help you see ways to improve the world by giving you a better understanding of the true, sometimes shameful, story of this country’s rise to power.
+1-Sentence-Summary: A People’s History Of The United States will help you improve the world by giving you a better understanding of the true, sometimes shameful, story of this America’s rise to power.

 Read in: 4 minutes

 Favorite quote from the author:

 I was recently talking with my Colombian brother-in-law who told me some interesting facts about Fidel Castro.
 It was surprising that in all my time at school I’d never heard what he told me that day about the US involvement in Cuba.
 I came to realize that maybe this country that I live in isn’t as flawless as our education system teaches.